-Below you’ll find all the answers to your Peace Lily propagation questions, from time of year to equipment you can use to aid success.
+Below you’ll find all the answers to your questions, from time of year to equipment you can use to aid success.

-Can I use a grow Light for my Peace Lily cuttings?
+Should I use a grow light for my Peace Lily cuttings?

 Grow lights are great to use when propagating houseplants as they provide ideal light conditions for young cuttings.
 They can avoid problems caused by a lack of sunlight and help to stimulate growth.
-Grow lights can also be used more generally on your mature houseplants if they don’t get enough light in autumn and winter so are a great investment for any plant parent and useful for Peace Lily propagation.
+Grow lights can also be used more generally on your mature houseplants if they don’t get enough light in autumn and winter so are a great investment for any plant parent.

 What’s the best time of year to propagate a Peace Lily?

-You want to propagate in spring/summer for the best chance at a successful propagation.
-Make sure that any wintery cold weather is behind you so that your new plants are growing in warmer brighter months as this will speed up growth and help them recover from any post-propagation stress!
+You want to begin in spring/summer but make sure that any wintery cold weather is behind you so that your new plants are growing in warmer brighter months.
+This will speed up growth and help them recover from any stress.

 As you will be dividing the plant, rather than growing cuttings it won’t matter so much about doing it at the start of the warm weather as the process is much quicker.
 Propagating Peace Lilies in autumn or winter is still possible but will mean your new, now less mature plants won’t be growing as fast and the risk of root rot is much higher!

-Can I propagate a Peace Lily from a single leaf?
+Can I propagate my Peace Lily from a single leaf?

 Unfortunately, no!
 The only ways to grow new Peace Lilies is by division of the mother plant or by germinating seeds (but this is a very lengthy and often unsuccessful process).